nzinn7734/apod-page/README.md

 Simple Page to display the astronomy picture of the day from NASA.

 ## Set Up:
-- Replace 'YOUR_API_KEY' in functions.js with your API key from NASA website.
-Then open the index.html page in your favorit browser.
+- Replace 'YOUR_API_KEY' in functions.js with your API key from the [NASA website](https://api.nasa.gov/).
+Then open the index.html page in your favorite browser.

-## Images:
+## Image:
 ![Alt text](./images/ApodPage.jpg)